 We are currently investigating translating the website and course into the languages spoken in the UK, including Welsh.

-We are currently working with reviewers at the British Dyslexia Association and National Autistic Society to improve access and content inclusivity and accessibility.
+We are currently working with reviewers at the British Dyslexia Association and National Autistic Society and are seeking to improve access and content inclusivity and accessibility.

 We are due to go through an Inclusivity Audit with Purple, who provide consultancy to ensure an improved user experience for disabled people and their families (December 2022).

 Our web platform supports Web Content Accessibility Guidelines (WCAG) 2.0 Level AA and 2.1 Level AA.

 Please note, we are continuously seeking to develop the accessibility of the course.

 We’re learning as we go.
 Please contact email@example.com if you have a specific need.

 Please also read our Equality, Diversity and Inclusivity policy.